CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     ![](../Images/m3ex1.step5.png)

-6. On the Review tab, you can see your changes under the Parameters section: **networkSecurityGroupsOnSubnetsMonitoringEffect: AuditIfNotExists**
+6. On the Review tab, you can see your changes under the Parameters section: **networkSecurityGroupsOnSubnetsMonitoringEffect: AuditIfNotExists** and click on **Save**.
+Wait for the policy update to complete successfully.

     ![Modifying Security Center default policy assignment](../Images/asc-default-policy-nsg-recommendation.png)

-7. Click on **Save**.
-Wait for the policy update to complete successfully.

 ### Exercise 2: Explore Azure Policy